President Michael Rao, Ph.D.

 Michael Rao, Ph.D., became president of Virginia Commonwealth University and chair of VCU Health System Authority in 2009.
 He is the first Asian-American to lead VCU and the fifth person to serve as president since the university’s creation in 1968.

 Guided by its current strategic plan, Quest 2028: Together We Transform, the university is focused on the student experience, strengthening educator and researcher compensation, increasing national prominence through research and improving the patient experience.
-The university raised a record-breaking $239.3 million in support of VCU’s people, innovations, environments and the Richmond community and beyond.
+In FY2023, the university raised a record-breaking $271 million in support of VCU’s people, innovations, environments and the Richmond community and beyond.

 VCU is classified as a Tier III institution with the highest level of financial authority by the State Council of Higher Education for Virginia.